Main Content

 - You must apply to be accepted to EPH.
 Apply online today!

-Early Registration Fee: $4,445
+Early Bird Registration Fee: $4,995

-Registration Deadline: May 20, 2024
+Registration Deadline: May 25, 2026

 - The registration deadline is contingent upon availability.
 We strongly encourage you to register early before the class sells out!

+Deposits are required to secure a spot in the program and are predetermined by when you register.
 All students must have prearranged for payment to be admitted to the class.
 More details are available on our EPH Policies page.

-What Your Registration Fee Includes
+What Is/Is Not Included with Your Registration Fee

 Financial Aid